-1 dead, 2 injured in shooting at California rehab shooting
+Suspect in California detox facility shooting is in custody

 SAN RAFAEL, Calif.
-(AP) — Authorities say a shooter opened fire inside a California rehab center, killing a man and wounding two other people.
+(AP) — A 37-year-old transient is in custody after opening fire inside a Northern California rehab center, killing one and wounding two others early Monday, authorities said.

-The Marin County Sheriff’s Office says deputies responded Monday to calls that employees at the Helen Vine Detox Center in San Rafael had been shot.
+The Marin County Sheriff’s Office said that Davance Lamar Reed is in neighboring Sonoma County Jail after a pursuit unrelated to the shooting.
+He made admissions to detectives that tied him to the crime scene at the Helen Vine Detox Center in San Rafael, the office said.

-Deputies found three shooting victims — a man who died at the scene, and a man and woman who were rushed to a hospital.
-Their conditions were not immediately known and they have not been identified.

-The office says the shooter fled and deputies are searching the area with assistance from four other law enforcement agencies.
+The sheriff’s office identified the wounded as facility employee Anthony Mansapit, 32, and Brittney McCann, 30.
+Authorities say McCann had dated the suspect.

 Most Read Nation & World Stories